Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: An item stack, the result of the recipe
 - 2nd argument: An item ingredient, the required item that must be attached to the blowpipe, needs the `tfc:glass_batches` tag in order to be attached to the blowpipe
-- 3rd argument: An array of `GlassOperation`s, see the main page for a list of all possible operations
+- 3rd argument: An array of `GlassOperation`{:.e}s, see the main page for a list of all possible operations

 ### Example